-In the event of misrepresentation or material non-disclosure the insurer has the right to avoid the relevant contract.
-In circumstances where a contract is avoided, the insurer will be under a duty to return the premium (as if the contract had never been made).
+In the event of misrepresentation or material non-disclosure the insurer will have the right to seek to avoid the relevant contract.
+In circumstances where a contract is avoided, the insurer would be under a corresponding duty to return the premium (as if the contract had never been made).